 At present, fashion users can create projects in image classification and collage generation.
 Several other project types such as image matching, garment extractor, background detection, pattern generator, commerce predictions, fashion object detection, etc. will soon be available.

-How AI Studio Uses a Data-Centric Approach to Fashion ML?
+How AI Studio Utilizes Machine Learning Data-Centric Approach in Fashion Industry?